How to Treat Real Wood Worktop Surfaces: A Nutshell Guide

 It is hard to beat the unmistakable beauty of solid wood worktops.
 They radiate a natural beauty that cannot be equalled by other worktop materials.
 This material’s aesthetic is only enhanced by coating in a suitable protective treatment – either oil or lacquering.
 In this guide, we look at the different coatings available to treat real wood, and which will best suit your worktops.

-We recommend Danish oil as the best treatment to finish a worktop, as it will bring out the natural lustre of the wood whilst offering excellent protection.
+We recommend Danish oil as the best treatment to finish a worktop, as it will bring out the wood's natural lustre whilst offering excellent protection.

 As standard, all DIY worktops from Worktop Express® are provided unfinished, but if you choose to make use of our fabrication service, your worktops will have been sanded to an incredibly smooth finish and coated with commercial-grade HABiol oil on the top, bottom and edges of your worktop.